-The Great Pyrenees’ large frame and fluffy coat make it unmistakable in its looks.
+The Great Pyrenees’ large frame and long fluffy coat make it unmistakable in its looks.

 Did you know that not all great Pyrenees are plain white?
 Some have markings, though typically, these markings do not make up more than one-third of the body.
 They are grey, reddish-brown, badger, or tan.